 Partaking in the thermal baths of Budapest have become an iconic activity for visitors and the two most popular baths – Szechenyi and Gellert – have tourist prices to match (about $15 USD).
 Looking for a more authentic and local experience, we opted for the Lukacs Thermal Baths, which offers a short 2-hour visit for just $7.50 USD.

 As budget travelers, we rarely consider attending cultural events like an Opera.
 However, we heard that tickets to the Opera in Budapest can be downright cheap – and it’s the truth.
-Our upper balcony seats cost $2 USD.
+Our upper balcony seats cost $2 USD (yep, that’s right: just 2 bucks!).
 And, since it wasn’t sold out, we got upgraded to the main floor (sixth row!) at no extra cost.
 Considering that a 45 minute tour of the Opera House costs $15 USD, we found this to be the deal of the trip.

 Danube River Cruise

-Several tour companies offer hour-long boat tours, but they tend to be a bit more than we are prepared to pay.
+Several tour companies offer boat cruises on the Danube River, but they tend to be a bit more than we are prepared to pay (although, not all are overpriced, per se).
 Since we were willing to forego the narration, we hopped on the city commuter boat that only charges $2.50 USD for the 45 minute ride.

 For a roundtrip experience, we boarded at Margaret Bridge on the Pest side, rode south to Liberty Bridge, disembarking again on the Pest side and rode the historic #2 tram ($1.25/ticket) back to the city center.